24 App Design Tips You Should Know

 1) Design itself is not the purpose.
 The purpose is to provide the user with the best way of solving a peculiar task, with minimum time and attention required.
+Usage and functionality should be as obvious as possible, requiring a zero or small learning curve.

 2) Minimalist design is widely appreciated: it doesn’t distract, it’s easier to understand, it allows users to concentrate on the functional, practical use of the app.